carmaa/inception/README.md

 _|  _|      _|    _|_|_|  _|_|_|_|  _|          _|    _|    _|_|    _|      _|
 ```

-Inception is a physical memory manipulation and hacking tool exploiting PCI-
+Inception is a physical memory manipulation and hacking tool exploiting
-based DMA.
+PCI-based DMA.
 The tool can attack over FireWire, Thunderbolt, ExpressCard, PC
 Card and any other PCI/PCIe interfaces.

 Inception aims to provide a relatively quick, stable and easy way of performing